piyushpatel2005/django-exploration/notes/playwright/waiting-strategies/index.md

 3. **Use `wait_for_load_state()`**: For page-level waits
 4. **Wait for specific conditions**: Instead of fixed timeouts
 5. **Set appropriate timeouts**: Balance between speed and reliability
+6. **Platform-specific handling**: On macOS, use Firefox to avoid Chromium crashes
+7. **Use try/finally**: Always ensure browser cleanup with try/finally blocks

 ## Common Wait Patterns